Payroll taxes: A small business employer’s guide

 Remit taxes to state and federal authorities.
 Federal payroll taxes (FICA and FIT) can be paid online through the Electronic Federal Tax Payment System (EFTPS) system on a monthly basis (other payment timeframes may apply depending on your situation).
 An employer will set up an account using the employer’s Employer Identification Number (EIN).

 File a quarterly tax return (Form 941).
-This form reports total wages paid during the quarter, any amounts withheld during the quarter, and calculates the Social Security and Medicare tax on the wages of the employees.
+This form reports total wages and any amounts withheld during the quarter.
+It also calculates the Social Security and Medicare tax on the employees’ wages.
 File quarterly and year-end payroll tax forms with the IRS and your state and local taxation agencies.
-(Note: Very small employers whose total FICA and federal income tax withholding is $1,000 or less can file Form 944, Employers Annual Federal Tax return and avoid Form 941 quarterly filings.)

 File an annual FUTA return (Form 940).
 In January, you will file Form 940 to report federal unemployment insurance on your employee’s wages for the year.